wellmann/gutenberg-blocks-framework/docs/block-view.md

 ## Creating a custom  view

-You can create your own custom view loader with your favorite template engine by creating a new class which extends the `KWIO\GutenbergBlocksFramework\View\AbstractView` class and pass an instance to the `KWIO\GutenbergBlocksFramework\Loader::setViewClass` method.
+You can create your own custom view loader with your favorite template engine by creating a new class which extends the `KWIO\GutenbergBlocksFramework\View\AbstractView` class and pass the class name to the `KWIO\GutenbergBlocksFramework\Loader::setViewClass` method.